hashicorp/consul/website/source/docs/guides/connect-gateways.md

 ## Register a Service in Each Datacenter to Use Connect

 You can register a service to use a sidecar proxy by including a sidecar proxy stanza in its registration file.
-For this guide, you can use netcat to act as a backend service and register a dummy service called web to represent the client service.
+For this guide, you can use socat to act as a backend service and register a dummy service called web to represent the client service.
 Those names are used in our examples.
 If you have services that you would like to connect, feel free to use those instead.